Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check over the returns to make sure all appropriate returns are shown.
 1. Return to the **Index Page** of the Fat Raccoon.
 1. Scroll to the bottom of the page, where the **Random Recipe** is located.
-1. Find the sticky note with **Head Chef** on it and click on the text Fat_Raccoon, which is at the bottom of that sticky note.
+1. Find the sticky note with **Head Chef** on it and click on the text, Fat_Raccoon, which is at the bottom of that sticky note.
 1. Check over the returns to make sure all appropriate returns are shown.
 1. Select any recipe from the chef Fat_Raccoon and go to that recipe's page.
 1. Under the avatar image, click on the name, Fat_Raccoon.